peterjc/thapbi-pict/docs/worked_example/prepare.rst

 controls had no ITS1 sequence above the default level.
 In that case, the tool would take maximum 217 as the abundance threshold for the non-control samples.

-For example, to lower the threshold from the default to 50, you could use:
+If you wished to lower the threshold from the default to 50, you could use:

 .. code:: console